SapienzaNLP/usea/README.md

 ##### Using Docker Compose

-USeA can be started using [Docker Compose](https://docs.docker.com/compose) by simply runing the following command:
+USeA can be started using [Docker Compose](https://docs.docker.com/compose) by simply running the following command:

 ```bash
 docker-compose up -d